julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 Everything begins at the threshold.

-This is where crossings happen—where something moves from outside to inside.
+This is where crossings happen, where something moves from outside to inside.
 If this point is left open, no amount of cleansing will hold for long.

 In traditional homes, doorways were treated deliberately:
 - marked with bitter or protective substances
 - bound, knotted, or crossed
 - reinforced with iron, thorn, or plant matter

-These were not symbolic gestures.
-They were **boundary statements**.
+These were not symbolic, **boundary statements**.

 When properly set, a threshold does not “filter.”
 It refuses.